-In 2009, Americans consumed almost 125 pounds of chicken per capita, and most of that chicken came in the form of boneless, skinless chicken breasts.
+Americans consume about 92 pounds of chicken per person per year, and most of that chicken came in the form of boneless, skinless chicken breasts.
 They're versatile, inexpensive and tasty, but they can dry out quickly on the grill.
 The secret to perfectly grilled chicken breasts lies in their preparation.
-Start with all-natural, organic chicken breasts whenever possible.
+Start with organic chicken breasts whenever possible.
 A quick dip in a brining solution helps preserve moisture.
 Keep a close eye on them while they're grilling, because they usually cook in under 10 minutes.

 Video of the Day

 Remove the chicken breasts from the package.
 Place two or three of the breasts in a zip-top plastic bag or between two sheets of wax paper.

 Pound the chicken breasts gently with a rolling pin, the flat edge of a knife or a meat pounder until they're uniformly 1/2 inch thick.
 One of the challenges when cooking boneless, skinless chicken breasts on the grill is evenly cooking them.
 Pounding them to a uniform thickness eliminates this issue.
 Repeat the process with the rest of the chicken breasts.